bitwarden/help/_articles/features/auto-fill-browser.md

 ### Right-click context menu

-{% note %}This feature is currently unavailable in Safari browser.{% endnote %}
+{% callout info %}This feature is currently unavailable in Safari browser.{% endcallout %}

 The same list of logins that are available when using the popup window are also available from the convenience of the right-click context menu in your browser.